btjm123/DrawingApp/README.md

 - Implemented a neat user interface,added reset functionality and some simple colour presets.
 - Simple and primitive drawing
-- (NEW) Make a paintbrush follow the user's hand as they draw,allowing for greater interaction)
+- (Make a paintbrush follow the user's hand as they draw,allowing for greater interaction)
-- (NEW) Make an eraser do the same thing provided they have chosen the eraser tool.
+- Make an eraser do the same thing provided they have chosen the eraser tool.
-- (NEW) Erase parts of your drawing
+- Erase parts of your drawing
-- (NEW) Save your artwork into your photos
+- Save your artwork into your photos
+- (NEW) Set Up the user interface for the Settings View Controller with Auto Layout.

 #TODO
 - Share your image via Facebook using Social Framework or UIActivityViewController